lbordowitz/opentofu/internal/backend/remote-state/assure/README.md

 ### Running Basic Client Secret tests

-To run the secrets test, you need these variables:
+To run the secrets test, you will need these variables:

 ```bash
 export TF_AZURE_TEST_CLIENT_ID=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx